-The groups that a user is a member of, determines the content they can see.
+The groups that a user is a member of, determine the content they can see.
 The role attached to each specific group membership, determines the functionality the user has.
-Membership and role for any group is unrelated to what it may be on any other group.
+Membership and role for any group is unrelated to what it might be on any other group.

 Key information for all member accounts is the following: